-The determination of planning applications which would affect features of local heritage interest (as listed below and shown on the Policies Map) will balance the need for or public benefit of the proposed development against the significance of the asset and the extent to which it will be harmed:
+The determination of planning applications which would affect features of local heritage interest (as listed below and shown on the Policies Map) will have regard for the significance of the asset and the extent to which it will be harmed:

 - A. The Crown Inn, Lutterworth Road

 - B. The Grey Goose, Lutterworth Road

 - C. Congretional Chapel, Main Street

 - D. Sleath Farm, Ashby Road

 - E. Old Post Office, Lutterworth Road

 - F. Bent's Farmhouse, Church Drive

-- G. Ridge and furrow
+- G. Ridge and furrow (several locations)